Xinxin-Lai/Stanford_NLP_with_Deep_Learning_Course_Assginemtns/README.md

 # Stanford_NLP_with_Deep_Learning_Course_Assginemtns
 I am following the Stanford YouTube open course cs 224 NLP with deep learning course which I find is really informative.
-Thus, I create this to share with those are interested in as well.
+Thus, I create this to share with those are interested in it as well.

 Course Website: http://web.stanford.edu/class/cs224n/index.html#schedule